dbeaudoinfortin/SandBoxSimulator/README.md

   - Configurable Interpolation Between Time Steps
 - Fragmentation on Impact
   - Gaussian Distribution of Probability for Endurance
-  - Gaussian Distribution for Probability Fragment Count
+  - Gaussian Distribution of Probability for Fragment Count

 **Methods of Integration for Calculations**
 - 1st order - Euler